 Sources: Public Opinion of Forestry

 The Forestry Commission has conducted similar biennial surveys of public attitudes to forestry and forestry-related issues since 1995.
 Three separate surveys were undertaken in 2009; in Scotland, Wales and across the UK as a whole.
-In previous years separate surveys for Northern Ireland were also carried out.
+A survey for Northern Ireland was carried out in 2010.

-The survey results were obtained by placing questions on omnibus surveys run by private market research companies.
-The four surveys undertaken in 2009 achieved representative samples of around:
+The survey results were obtained by placing questions in omnibus surveys run by private market research companies.
+The four surveys undertaken in 2009/2010 achieved representative samples of around:

 - 2,000 adults across the UK